iip-ecosphere/platform/platform/documentation/FORMATS.md

-# IIP-Ecosphere platform: Data formats
+# oktoflow platform: Data formats

-This file is supposed to provide a catalogue of various fixed data formats, e.g., setup, descriptors, that the IIP-Ecosphere platform is employing.
+This file is supposed to provide a catalogue of various fixed data formats, e.g., setup, descriptors, that the oktoflow platform is employing.
 While the individual formats shall be discussed in/through the README.md of the individual components, this catalog shall provide an easy access through listing the names of the respective formats and giving a hyperlink to the documentation.

-**The catalogue is being setup and currently not meant to be complete.
-Please feel free to add missing entries.**

 ## Descriptors